gmac/professional-javascript/part1_basics/intro_to_javascript.md

 ## What IS JavaScript?

 JavaScript was originally developed in May 1995, over the course of 10 days, by Brendan Eich (now of Mozilla) while working on Netscape Navigator.
-It was designed as a simple browser scripting langauge that would allow web developers to interact more closely with the Netscape web browser.
+It was designed as a simple browser scripting language that would allow web developers to interact more closely with the Netscape web browser.

 To debunk a myth: the JavaScript language is in NO WAY related to the Java programming language.
 In fact, JavaScript was originally called "LiveScript", but was regrettably renamed by the Netscape marketing team to piggy-back off the 90's vogue of Java.
 The name "JavaScript" has been confused ever since.

 JavaScript quickly gained universal adoption among web browsers, making it the ubiquitous solution for client-side (browser-based) application programming.
 Then in 2012, NodeJS brought JavaScript to the server, making it a full-stack language.
-At present, JavaScript is among the most prevelant languages used in web development.
+At present, JavaScript is among the most prevalent languages used in web development.

 ---